-133. UNCTAD should assist developing countries in multilateral negotiations on agriculture.
+131. UNCTAD should assist developing countries in multilateral negotiations on agriculture.
 This should be supported by analytical work and technical assistance to developing countries on: (i) ways and means to improve market access for their agricultural products; (ii) domestic support, including in the context of their efforts to increase productivity and food security; and (iii) export subsidies and other kinds of export support.
 In this context, UNCTAD should analyse the impact on all developing countries of the reform process, as foreseen in Article 20 of the WTO Agreement on Agriculture, with attention being paid to the concerns of LDCs and net food-importing developing countries.
-In its analytical work, UNCTAD should also address the needs of small island developing economies.
-UNCTAD should further undertake analytical work on major agricultural concerns of developing countries.
+In its analytical work, UNCTAD should also address the needs and concerns of predominantly agrarian and small island developing economies.